esperanca/personal_website/src/posts/weeknotes-041.md

 Anamaria Dorgo is the Head of Community at Butter and the most curious person I know.
 She is always inviting me for cool stuff.
 We share this infinite love for understanding collaboration.
 Last year, she asked me to join Butter's first Bootcamp, a week of talks about facilitation - one of the core tools you can use to rethink group collaboration.
 But my talk was more straightforward and more focused on the basics.

 The title was [Don’t Leave Anything to Chance: Plan Your Sessions in Butter](https://www.youtube.com/watch?v=WuXEMNW5jFg&t=785s).
 There was a bit of theory about the stages of planning workshops and a basic framework to schedule any session.
 The participants tried the framework live, and I heard people liked it very much.
 If you want to learn a tried and tested framework to plan workshops, you are in for a treat.
 It's like a Crash Course on planning and leading a workshop.
-Hope you enjoy it.
+I hope you enjoy it.

 ### Conference circuit